ajweeks/FlexEngine/readme.md

 If you want to build Flex Engine on your own system, follow these steps.
 You an always download the latest release binaries [here](https://github.com/ajweeks/flexengine/releases) if that's what you're after.

 #### Requirements:
-- Visual Studio 2015
+- Visual Studio 2015 (or later)
 - [GENie](https://github.com/bkaradzic/GENie)

 #### Steps
-1. Recursively clone the repository using your method of choice (SourceTree, git bash, ...)
+1. Recursively clone the repository to get all submodules
 2. Ensure [GENie](https://github.com/bkaradzic/GENie) is either on your PATH, or `genie.exe` is in the `scripts/` directory
-3. Run `generate-vs-files.bat` (this simply runs the command `genie vs2015`)
+3. Run `scripts/generate-vs-*-files.bat` (this simply runs the command `genie vs2015` or `genie vs2017`)
 4. Open `build/FlexEngine.sln`
 5. Build and run!